jruales/100DaysOfML/Log.md

 Rules: https://github.com/llSourcell/100_Days_of_ML_Code

 ## Day 18: August 9, 2018
 **Today's Progress**: Read a bit of the book "Artificial Intelligence: A Modern Approach" by Russell and Norvig.
 Read section 23.4 (Machine Translation) and Section 20.3.1 (Unsupervised clustering: Learning mixtures of Gaussians).

+**Discussion:**
-The section on Machine Translation gave an overview of the problem and the possible approaches, and then went over an example approach that separates sentences into phrases and trains a model based on phrase correspondences and based on a "distortion model" which basically measures how often phrases swap order during the traslation process and by how much they shift during these permutations.
+- The section on Machine Translation gave an overview of the problem and the possible approaches, and then went over an example approach that separates sentences into phrases and trains a model based on phrase correspondences and based on a "distortion model" which basically measures how often phrases swap order during the traslation process and by how much they shift during these permutations.
+- When reviewing the EM algorithm, I realized that the k-means algorithm doesn't exactly fit the probabilistic algorithm defined by EM, since it uses minimum distances to group into clusters instead of defining likelihoods.
+K-means is like a simplified version of EM.

 ## Day 17: August 7, 2018
 **Today's Progress**: Started going through the [Community Starter Kit](https://lab.github.com/courses/community-starter-kit) from [GitHub courses](https://lab.github.com/courses).